Should I remortgage?

 If you’re considering doing any home improvements, remortgaging can help you access additional funds.
 By making improvements that add value to your home, this could also act as an investment in the long run.

 Maybe you’re looking to help your children fund a deposit on a home of their own.
-If you’re looking to free up some capital, remortgaging your home can help you do that.
+If you’re looking to free up some capital, remortgaging your home can release the equity you need to help you do just that.

 8. Adapt to a new financial situation